If any of you have written code in the last year that had an explicit loop […], you don’t understand collections.

 [0, 2, 3, 4].reduce { |acc, e| acc * e } # returns 0 (0 * 2 * 3 * 4)

-I rarely use reduce in practice, but it is fun and good to know for your computer science culture.
+I rarely use reduce in practice, but it is fun and good to know for your computer science knowledge.

 all?